 All submissions must be made by sending to the email address above.

-We require that all researchers:
+We require that all researchers and reporters:

-- Keep information about any vulnerabilities you have discovered confidential between yourself and Lockheed Martin until we have had minimum 120 days to resolve the issue.
+- Keep information about any vulnerabilities you have discovered confidential between yourself and Lockheed Martin until we have had minimum 120 days to verify and resolve the issue.
 Lockheed Martin may extend this period, at its sole discretion, based on the complexity and or scope of the issue.